-UCA Student Health Center
+UCA Student Health Center-

-This is an on campus medical facility that is open to students, faculty and staff.
+This is an on campus medical facility that is open to students, faculty and staff. https://uca.edu/studenthealth/ (501) 450-3136

-Appointments
+Appointments-

 It is important to be on time for doctor's appointments.
 However, you may experience a long wait to see the doctor.
 You may ask the doctor's receptionist how much the fee will be if you miss your appointment.
 On your first visit to a new doctor, you may have to pay at the time of the visit instead of being mailed a bill to pay later.
 Take your health insurance papers with you to the doctor's office.